proimage/EE1-Upgrade-nGen-File-Fields/README.md

 **This template does NOT make any changes to your database.
 It only displays information about your EE1 site's custom fields that will aid you in the EE1->EE2 upgrade process.**

+Requirements:

+- EE 1.7.x (tested on 1.7.1; may work on earlier versions)
+- FieldFrame (1.4+)
+- nGen File Field (tested on 1.0.1 and 1.0.2)
+- (if applicable) Matrix 1.3.5 (the free version) - does NOT work with Matrix 1.5 (the commercial version).

 To use:

 1. Paste the code from the included .PHP file (found under /template/) into an EE1 template.